Gold Trading: Hope, Hopium And You

 Now, back to our regularly scheduled programming.
 The gold trading week began in earnest with a 4:01am EST Monday flash crash of paper gold on Monday.
 This happened to be the day before COMEX gold and silver options expired.
 This set a negative tone that continued throughout the rest of the week.

 We enter next week cautionary for gold and GLD, although $1,240 in gold and $118 in GLD may have established solid support.
-We will enter next week with a long/short hedged position in GLD which we will discuss in a follow up article.
-Our position for next week amounts to being long gold volatility at an historically low 8% implied volatility in the options market.
+We will enter next week with a long/short hedged position in GLD, which we will discuss in a follow-up article.
+Our position for next week amounts to being long gold volatility at a historically low 8% implied volatility in the options market.

 Here is our summary matrix for gold and silver which we update each market day for our premium subscribers.